Jasonzhu1207/ZenConverter/README.md

     Pick --> Preset --> Queue --> Service --> Engine --> Output
 ```

-The conversion engine is deliberately split from the UI.
-The app chooses a mode
+The UI does not do conversion work.
+Each task is routed to an engine based on
-per task:
+the input, output, and device capability:

 - `FastCopy`: remux or extract without re-encoding where possible.
 - `Hardware`: AndroidX Media3 / MediaCodec for common Android-supported video work.